chef/chef-oss-practices/governance.md

 ### Guilds

 Guilds are a cross-cutting group of individuals with shared interests on a specific subject that may be tangential to the project or vertical they are a member of.
 The intention of guilds is to provide cross-pollination and knowledge share on those subjects.
-These can be anything from a group sharing knowledge on a specific language - e.g. the Go guild, to a group discussing the merits of various web frameworks - e.g. the Web Guild and anything inbetween.
+These can be anything from a group sharing knowledge on a specific language - e.g. the Go guild, to a group discussing the merits of various web frameworks - e.g. the Web Guild and anything in between.

 ### Committees